oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 according to Section 8 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 To verify the Key Binding JWT, the `cnf` claim of the SD-JWT MUST be used.

-Furthermore, the recipient of the SD-JWT VC MUST validate that the public verification key for the Issuer-signed JWT as defined in (#issuer-signed-jwt-verification-key-validation).
+Furthermore, the recipient of the SD-JWT VC MUST validate the public verification key for the Issuer-signed JWT as defined in (#issuer-signed-jwt-verification-key-validation).

 If there are no selectively disclosable claims, there is no need to process the